FullMetalNicky/Geometric-Algorithms/README.md

 # Geometric-Algorithms
-C++ implementation for all sorts of geometric algorithm
+C++ implementation for all sorts of geometric algorithms